Introduction to PSCI 3200

 Use of AI Tools

-• You are welcome to use generative AI tools
+• You are welcome to use generative AI tools (if you must) but beware!

 • AI tools frequently make errors and ‘hallucinate’ (journal articles, R functions, etc.)